pierkoo/flasktaskr/README.md

 3. Once signed in, users can add new tasks (each task consists of a name, due date, priority, status, and a unique ID)
 4. Users can view all incomplete tasks from the same page
 5. Users can also delete tasks and mark tasks as complete (deleted tasks will be removed from the database)

+### Learning project from Real Python Course Part 2